-With the bounds on the inverse decay widths for decay modes summarized in the previous subsection, we now constrain the aLEFT WCs.
-For the WC $C_i$ of an aLEFT operator $\calO_i$, we define an associated effective scale $\Lambda_{\tt eff}$ via $\Lambda_{\tt eff}\equiv |C_i^{-1/4}|$, and study the constraint on $\Lambda_{\tt eff}$ as a function of the ALP mass $m_a$.
-To establish the bound, we operate one operator at a time and require that the theoretical decay width be less than the limit given in the previous subsection.
 Our final results are presented in \cref{fig:Lam-bounds}.
-Only half of the operators with ``{\tt VL,SL}'' and ``{\tt SR,VL}'' chiral structures are presented since their chirality-flipped counterparts (``{\tt VR,SR}'' and ``{\tt SL,VR}'') receive identical constraints.
-For each operator, besides the constraint derived from our recast analysis (solid or dotted curves), we also present the limit from inclusive searches (dashed curves) in some channels for comparison.
-Note that operators with $ddd$, $dds$, $uss$, $dss$, and $sss$ quark configurations cannot be constrained due to the lack of corresponding experimental data, and we have neglected them in this work.
+Only half of the operators with ``{\tt VL,SL}'' and ``{\tt SR,VL}'' chiral structures are presented because their chirality-flipped counterparts (``{\tt VR,SR}'' and ``{\tt SL,VR}'') receive identical constraints.
+For each operator, besides the constraint derived from our recast analysis (solid or dotted curves), we present the limit from inclusive searches (dashed curves) in some channels for comparison.
+Operators with $ddd$, $dds$, $uss$, $dss$, and $sss$ quark configurations cannot be constrained because of the lack of corresponding experimental data; we neglected them in this work.
 Both panels in the top row of \cref{fig:Lam-bounds} feature the same set of operators with the $a\text{-}e\text{-}u\text{-}u\text{-}d$ field content.
-The left panel shows the constraints from the two-body mode $p\to e^+ a$ based on both the recasting and inclusive results, while the right panel presents only the recasting results from the three-body modes $p\to e^+ \pi^0(\eta)a$.
-It is evident that the two-body mode, based on the recasting results, provides the most stringent constraints over a wide range of ALP masses.
-The similar behavior is observed in the muonic case with the $a\text{-}\mu\text{-}u\text{-}u\text{-}d$ field content, as shown in both panels of the second row.
-The results for the operators with the $u\text{-}u\text{-}s$ quark content are shown in the third row, with only inclusive limits provided for the $e^+$-related operators due to the lack of experimental distribution data.
-The last row presents results for operators with the $u\text{-}d\text{-}s$ quark content in the left panel and the $u\text{-}d\text{-}d$ quark content in the right panel.
-For $u\text{-}d\text{-}d$-type operators, unlike other cases, the inclusive bounds are stronger than the recasting ones for several operators across a wide range of ALP masses.
-In summary, these inclusive searches combined with the recasting analysis of available experimental data enable us to constrain a broader set of operators and explore a larger ALP mass range.
+The left panel shows constraints from the two-body mode $p\to e^+ a$ based on both the recasting and inclusive results, while the right panel presents only recasting results from the three-body modes $p\to e^+ \pi^0(\eta)a$.
+The two-body mode based on the recasting results provides the most stringent constraints over a wide range of ALP masses.
+A similar behavior is observed in the muonic case with the $a\text{-}\mu\text{-}u\text{-}u\text{-}d$ field content, as shown in both panels of the second row.
+The results for the operators with the $u\text{-}u\text{-}s$ quark content are shown in the third row, with only inclusive limits provided for the $e^+$-related operators caused by the lack of experimental distribution data.
+The last row presents results for operators with the $u\text{-}d\text{-}s$ quark content in the left panel and $u\text{-}d\text{-}d$ quark content in the right panel.
+For $u\text{-}d\text{-}d$-type operators, unlike the other cases, the inclusive bounds are stronger than the recasting ones for several operators across a wide range of ALP masses.
+These inclusive searches combined with the recasting analysis of available experimental data enable us to constrain a broader set of operators and explore a larger ALP mass range.